CrimRecya/Phobos-Mix/docs/New-or-Enhanced-Logics.md

 ### Extended gattling rate down logic

-- Now you can customize some effects of RateDown.
+- Now you can customize some effects of `RateDown`.
   - `RateDown.Delay` controls the delay before using `RateDown` to reduce the gattling value.
   - `RateDown.Reset` controls whether to reset the gattling value directly when the techno has no target or changes targets.
   - `RateDown.Cover.Value` replaces the original `RateDown` when techno's ammo is lower than `RateDown.Cover.AmmoBelow`.